stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 sample-file.txt
 ```

-#### Create BackupConfiguration:
+#### Create BackupConfiguration

-Now, create a `BackupConfiguration` crd to take snapshot of `backup-pvc` PVC.
-Once the  `BackupConfiguration` crd is created, Stash will create a CronJob to take periodic snapshot of `backp-pvc` volume.
+We are going to create a BackupConfigration crd.
 Sample `BackupConfiguration` crd YAML are given below,

 ```yaml